maxpatiiuk/alia/README.md

 The intermediate code is generated from the AST.
-The intermediate code is a pseudo-assembly language (also called 3AC or Quads) that is used for intermediate code optimization and generation for MIPS and x64 assembly code.
+The intermediate code is a pseudo-assembly language (also called 3AC or Quads) that is used for intermediate code optimization and generation for MIPS, x64 and LLVM assembly code.

 [More information](https://en.wikipedia.org/wiki/Three-address_code)